Training course / February 20, 2023 - February 22, 2023, start at 1:30 p.m. on February 20, end at 2:00 p.m. on February 22 (CET)

-The course will include demonstrations and explanations of currently available predictive toxicology models such as Derek, CAESAR, TOPKAT, Toxtree and modules available in the OECD QSAR Application Toolbox.
-Users will learn the difference between statistical models and models based on structural alerts.
+The course will include demonstrations and explanations of currently available predictive toxicology models, such as Derek, VEGA, Toxtree, U.S. EPA T.E.S.T, Opera, and modules available in the OECD QSAR Application Toolbox.
+Participants will learn the difference between statistical models and models based on structural alerts.
 Strengths and weaknesses of individual modeling approaches will be explained.
 Model applicability domain and quality issues related to predictions of specific substances (or classes of substances) will be made intuitively understandable.
-Sampling the underlying databases, looking for toxicologically relevant analogues and subsequently validating a model for a specific type of substances will be illustrated using the OECD QSAR Application Toolbox.
+Sampling the underlying databases, looking for toxicologically relevant analogues and subsequently validating a model for a specific type of substance will be illustrated using the OECD QSAR Application Toolbox.

-A focus will be on the interpretation of results and their reliability, whereas the application of different QSAR models will not be a focus of this training.
+A focus will be on the interpretation of QSAR results and their reliability, whereas the derivation or application of different QSAR models will not be at the focus of this training.

 Read-across, the general principles of similarity, and the different steps of the evaluation will be explained.
 Recent guidance documents such as the RAAF (ECHA 2015) will be taken into account.
 Based on read-across examples, participants will learn about the difficulties in the definition of source compounds and the assessment of uncertainty.
 New concepts such as the support of read-across by in-vitro or in-silico approaches will be outlined showing examples e.g. from the EU-ToxRisk project.

 Threshold of toxicological concern (TTC)

 Application of the TTC concept will be explained: its use and limitations in the absence of experimental data.
 Special attention will be given to frequent application errors such as the consideration of exclusion criteria, application to infants etc. The recently developed EFSA guidance will be used for the training.